 Voice Navigation: Many GPS devices now feature voice navigation, making it easier to navigate while driving or walking.

-Offline Maps: Some GPS devices now allow you to download maps and use them offline, which can be useful when traveling in areas with limited or no internet coverage.
+Maps: Some GPS devices now allow you to download maps and use them offline,

 FAQs

-Q:How many GPS satellites are there?
+Q:How many GPS

-A:As of 2021, there are 31 GPS satellites orbiting the earth.
+there are 31 GPS satellites orbiting the earth.

-Q:How does GPS determine my location?
+Q:How does GPS

 A:GPS determines your location by receiving signals from at least four GPS satellites and using trilateration to calculate your position.

-Q:Can GPS work without an internet connection?
+without an internet connection?

-Q:Is GPS technology only used for navigation?
+technology only used for navigation?

 A:No, GPS technology is used for a variety of purposes beyond navigation, including tracking assets, surveying, and scientific research.